Polishko/Helper-Scripts/README.md

 Automation aids to for personal purposes

 ## Empty files creator
-Contains both a py file and an exe that can be run locally.
+Contains the py files and an executable that can be run locally.
 Used to create a defined number of empty files with defined extension in a defined directory.
 Requires inputting the target directory, number of files needed and the required extension.